scottkosty/montetools/README.md

     * You can run simulations of part of an MC on one computer, and simulations of a different part on a different computer, and merge.
 1. Output results to a LaTeX table, or directly to a compiled .pdf file.
 Alternatively, thanks to [gt](https://github.com/rstudio/gt), you can output a table to additional formats including .docx, .rtf, and .html.
     * It is important that results be publication ready, so no manual tweaking is needed.
 This way, if you make improvements to the code, everything in your paper adapts seamlessly.
+1. Output results to plots, such as densities of estimators.
+Density plots can show properties at a finer detail than just looking at, e.g., MSE.
 1. Archive of past results, including corresponding Git info.
     * With the archive feature montetools automatically stores past MC runs, along with the corresponding state of code (e.g., the Git hash and Git diff), so you can answer questions like "I remember a month ago, one of the MC runs I did ended up with a negative bias.
 Which run was that and what change in the code caused that?"
 1. Enforce separation of parameters and statistics, and make explicit what the statistic "knows".